 Statement of Policy

 If you suspect a security incident has occurred, report it to your IT Service Desk or Security Liaison immediately.
-The Information Security Office (ISO) should also be notified of all computer and network security incidents.
-Security incidents have the potential to affect the confidentiality, availability and/or integrity of the computer equipment or data at WashU.
+The Office of Information Security (OIS) should also be notified of all computer and network security incidents.
+Security incidents have the potential to affect the confidentiality, availability, and/or integrity of the computer equipment or data at WashU.

 According to Community Emergency Response Team (CERT), a security incident can have the following definitions:

 1. Violation of an explicit or implied security policy.